belbert/VCVTB/README.md

 Timeline
 --------------------------

-- 24/01/2019: VCVTB paper available online.
+- 24/01/2019: The VCVTB paper is available online.
 Free access by clicking this link before March 21, 2019: https://lnkd.in/dCVkSzg

+- 17/01/2019: The VCVTB paper was accepted by Building and Environment.

+- 7/01/2019: The VCVTB paper was revised and resubmitted to Building and Environment.

-- 17/01/2019: An original research paper on VCVTB titled "Set-up and Evaluation of a Virtual Test Bed for Simulating and Comparing Single-and Mixed-Mode Ventilation Strategies" was accepted by the international journal 'Building and Environment".
+- 21/10/2018: An original research paper on VCVTB titled "Set-up and Evaluation of a Virtual Test Bed for Simulating and Comparing Single-and Mixed-Mode Ventilation Strategies" was submitted to the international peer-reviewed journal 'Building and Environment".

 Points of Attention
 --------------------------